This document specifies the interface between a single lifecycle and one or more buildpacks.

 The lifecycle MUST be implemented so that the detection and build phases do not have access to OCI image store credentials used in the analysis and export phases.
 The lifecycle SHOULD be implemented so that each phase may run in a different container.

-Buildpacks SHOULD be packaged as gzip-compressed tarballs with extension .tgz
+Buildpacks SHOULD be packaged as gzip-compressed tarballs with extension .tgz.

 Buildpacks MUST: